MAMMA: Markerless & Automatic Multi-Person Motion Action Capture: Dataset

 \textbf{\dataset-I (Interactions):} In addition to our own motion-capture recordings of Latin-dance routines and other two-person interactions, we include sequences from the Hi4D~\citep{yin2023hi4d}, Harmony4D~\citep{khirodkar2024harmony4d}, and Inter-X \citep{xu2024inter} training sets.
 The resulting collection covers a diverse range of contact-rich interactions, from social exchanges to coupled dances.

-\textbf{\dataset-H (hands)}: To improve the diversity of the sampled hand articulations, we introduce hand motions from Interhand2.6M~\citep{Moon_2020_ECCV_InterHand2.6M}, which contains captured sequences of hand-to-hand interaction.
-We merge these hand poses with the body parameters of BEDLAM by fitting SMPL-X to the MANO~\citep{mano} hand sequences (\cref{fig:interhandsDataset}).
-We complete this set with samples from SignAvatars~\citep{yu2024signavatars}, further improving coverage.
+\textbf{\dataset-H (Hands)}: To improve the diversity of the sampled hand articulations we add SignAvatars~\citep{yu2024signavatars}.
+We also introduce hand motions from Interhand2.6M~\citep{Moon_2020_ECCV_InterHand2.6M}, which contains captured sequences of hand-to-hand interaction.
+We merge these hand poses with the body parameters of BEDLAM by fitting SMPL-X to the MANO~\citep{mano} hand sequences (\cref{fig:synthetic-data}).